ntibbals/Zoo/README.md

 - An interface allows another struct or clas the ability to inherit its properties or behaviors.

 - Within this application, is a IHunt() and IMate() interface defined.
-The IHunt() Interface is implemented within the Feline, Leopard Gecko, and Orca structs.
-The IMate() Interface is implemented within the Blue Mountain Frog and Mammal structs.
+The IHunt() Interface is implemented within the Feline, Leopard Gecko, Blue Mountain Frog and Orca structs.
+The IMate() Interface is implemented within the Blue Mountain Frog, Spotted Turtle and Mammal structs.